-These patterns might seem surprising as they are seemingly at odds with the process of urbanization, whereby between 1880 and 2000 the fraction of the US population living in cities tripled from about 25% to 75% between 1880 and 2000.
+These patterns might seem surprising as they are seemingly at odds with the process of urbanization, whereby the fraction of the US population living in cities tripled from about 25% to 75% between 1880 and 2000.
 This, however, is not the case.
 In Section A of the Appendix, we replicate Figure 1 for the increase in the aggregate urbanization rate, and we show that the rise in urbanization was also a within labor market phenomenon, ie. was very local in nature.
 In particular, like for the change in agricultural employment, the reallocation of individuals from rural to urbanized commuting zones explains almost none of the sharp increase in the urban population share.

-The graphs in Figure 1 raise two question.
+Figure 1 raises two question.
 First, why did the structural transformation not cause a more pronounced migration response towards non-agricultural labor markets?
-Secondly, does this "missing spatial reallocation" have important consequences for aggregate productivity and spatial welfare differences across labor markets?
+Secondly, does this "missing spatial real-location" have important consequences for aggregate productivity and spatial welfare differences across labor markets?
 To answer these questions we need a theory of spatial structural change, which we present next.